New European Commentary

 It would be simplistic for a character study of Samson to see Samson as some kind of sex maniac of a believer.
 He was a man of faith who, amidst a weak and indifferent brotherhood, tried to rise up to the spirit of Messiah in delivering Israel from their spiritual enemies.
 In order to devote himself to this, it seems that he chose the single life.
 In common with others who trod that path of zeal (e.g. Timothy and possibly Hezekiah), he couldn't maintain it all the time.
 He stumbled, and his stumbling in this area resulted in him reasoning that the end (i.e. the work he was doing) justified the means, and that therefore he could do God's work in a way which in fact gratified his own flesh.
 He had to learn the spirit of the cross-carrying Christ; the lesson of the whole burnt offering: that the whole of a man's life must be affected by the cross- not just those parts which we are willing to surrender.
 We can't mix the service of God with the service of self.
 There is no third road.
 Because Samson failed to realize this (until the end), he was a man who in many ways never quite made it; he never quite lived up to the spiritual potential which he had.

 Although he was to be the beginning of serious deliverance of Israel from the Philistines, the whole story of Samson is prefaced by the fact that during the 40 years of Samson's' ministry (15:20 + 16:31), "the Lord delivered (Israel) into the hand of the Philistines" (13:1).
 It is emphasized in Jud.
 14:4 that "at that time the Philistines had dominion over Israel" ; and the men of Judah chode with him: "Don't you know that the Philistines are rulers over us?"
 (Jud.
 15:11).
 The point is hammered home in Jud.
 15:20: "He judged Israel in the days of the Philistines twenty years".
 God's intention was that Samson was to deliver Israel from the Philistines; but somehow he never rose up to it, and only 'began' to do it (Jud.
 13:5).
 They remained under the Philistines, even during his ministry.
 He made a few sporadic attempts in red hot personal zeal, confirmed by God, to deliver Israel.
 But he never rose up to the potential level that God had prepared for him in prospect.
 And yet for all this, he was accepted in the final analysis as a man of faith.
 It may be possible to understand that the breaking of his Nazariteship was yet another way in which he never lived up to his God-given potential.
 He was "a Nazirite unto God from the womb to the day of his death" (13:7).
 Yet he broke the Nazirite vow by touching dead bodies and having his hair shaven (Num.
-6:6).
+6:6); and probably drinking alcohol at the wedding feast and every time when Delilah betrayed him.
 This may mean that he chose to break God's ideal intention for him, to take a lower and lower level of service to God until actually he had slipped away altogether.
 However, it may be that God counted his desire for the high standard of Nazariteship to him.
 He saw him as if this never happened, in the same way as He saw Abraham as if he had offered up Isaac, even though ultimately he didn't (Heb.
 11:17; James 2:21).
 Intention, not the human strength of will to do the act, seems to be what God earnestly looks for.

 Jdg 13:6 Then the woman went and told her husband, A man of God came to me, and his face was like the face of the angel of God, very awesome.
 I didn’t ask him where he was from, neither did he tell me his name-